PMR2/pmr2.app/README.rst

 Introduction
 ============

-This is the Physiome Model Repository (PMR) core library.
+This is the Physiome Model Repository (PMR) core package and add-on for Plone to enable the functionality of the entire PMR software suite.

 PMR is a software system designed to provide management of models in a user friendly way using a content management system (CMS), which